ADVERTISEMENT

 3) Eat at Regular Times:

-If you have diarrhea, you can try to eat small, frequent meals which make you feel better.
-But if you are constipated, eating large amounts of high-fiber foods may help move food through your intestines.
+If a patient has diarrhea, he can try to eat small, frequent meals which make him feel better.
+But in case of constipation, eating large amounts of high-fiber foods may help move food through the intestines.
 Do not skip meals, and try to eat at the same time each day to regulate bowel function.

 4) Exercise Regularly:

-Exercise helps relieve depression and stress, stimulates regular contractions of your intestines, and can help you feel better about yourself.
+Exercise helps relieve depression and stress, stimulates regular contractions of the intestines, and can help to feel better about oneself.

 Conclusion:

 Irritable bowel syndrome (IBS) is a disorder that affects the large intestine.
 The signs and symptoms noticed are cramping, abdominal pain, bloating, gas, diarrhea, or constipation.
-Receive your ibs prescription medication hassle free.
 Only a few portions of people with IBS have severe signs and symptoms, and some people can control their symptoms by managing their diet, lifestyle, and stress.
 People with more severe symptoms can be treated with medication and counseling.

 Frequently Asked Questions